zihanlim/0xfury_Hyperdrive_SOL/README.md

 ### Fury Wallet

 Most of the wealth is stuck in the TradFi owned by elderly that are proportionately less digital literate.
 They want to invest in the high-yield DeFi but are struggling with the user experience of web3.
-To make web3 inclusive for everyone, we need to onboard to the web3 wallet.
-Account abstration is the funnel for onboarding the masses to the web3 space, and we are here to help.
+We believe that account abstraction is the key to unlocking mass adoption.
+By simplifying the user experience and providing intuitive tools for managing web3 wallets, we can empower everyone to seamlessly navigate the DeFi landscape.

 ### Fury Grow